Aakanksha0209/CSS_Properties/README.md

 ## Learn More

-You can learn more in the [Cascading Style Sheet Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS).
+You can learn more in the [Cascading Style Sheet Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS).</br>
 To find more properties and functions visit [W3Schools](https://www.w3schools.com/).

+## Screenshots